rareitems/gadacz/README.md

 ```
 gadacz <path_to_your_audiobook>
 ```
-Press '?' for a complete list of keymap.
+Press '?' for a complete list of keymaps.